Skip to content

 Improving Your Chances of Qualifying for a Stated Income Loan

-Stated income loans aren’t hard to qualify for, but improving your chances of success never hurts, especially if this loan is your only option.
-Here are some insightful tips to keep in mind.
+Stated income loans aren’t hard to qualify for, but improving your chances for stated income loan approval involves demonstrating income stability and maintaining a favorable debt-to-income ratio, especially if this loan is your only option.

-Prove Income Stability (Non-Traditionally)
+1. Prove Income Stability (Non-Traditionally)

 Any home loan will require you to prove income stability, even if you have seasonal income.
 You need to show that you have enough income or assets to cover monthly loan payments.
 The exact verification documents vary based on the stated income loan type.

 For example, a bank statement loan may require 3 to 6 months of bank statements.
-Even if your income varies from month to month, this will allow the lender to assess your annual income based on how much you spend and receive.
+Even if your income varies from month to month, this will allow the lender to assess your annual income based on how much you spend instead receive.

 You may also need to prove two years of self-employment or at least a consistent work history in the same industry.